bradyhouse/house/fiddles/aws/overview.md

 	Service that can be used to integrate Microsoft Active Directory services into AWS.
 	It is featured at high level on the Solutions Architects exam.

+### WAF

+	Web Application Firewall (WAF) service.
+It can be used to prevent cross site scripting and SQL injection attacks.
+It targets the application layer and analyzes user's interactions with web based applications.
+The service is featured in the Security Specialists exam.

+### Shield

+	Distrubited Denial of Service (DDoS) mitigation service.
+It is provided (or enabled) by default for alot of other services including CloudFront, Load Balancers, and Route 53.
+There is also an advanced version of the service that can be used for 24Hr protection.
+It cost 3K per month.

+### Artifact

+	Portal for on-demand access to download AWS Audit and Compliance reports.
+It also allows for the management of certain agreement documents.
+For example, using the interface you can download the details of their Service Organization Controls (SOC) or Payment Card Industry (PCI) reports.